cassiegamm/mixpanel-blackberry/README.txt

-Support for the Mixpanel Blackberry library will cease as of April 19th, 2018.
-If you have any questions about the deprecation of this library please contact our support team: https://help.mixpanel.com/hc/en-us/requests/new?ticket_form_id=685608
+Support for the Mixpanel Blackberry library will cease as of April 21st, 2018.
+If you have any questions about the deprecation of this library please contact our support team via: https://help.mixpanel.com/hc/en-us/requests/new?ticket_form_id=685608

 ---